Note: Initial knowledge of intersectionality required

 The second concept of contamination ties into the assertion that: “Assemblages don’t just gather lifeways [/determinations]; they make them.”
 (Tsing 2015: 23).
 The process of the creation of lifeways is contamination.
 Contamination describes the fact that we as so-called human individuals, but also different species, concepts, landscapes etc. change through encounters with each other.
 The dynamic process of contamination is constant and inescapable, analogous to chaos in panchaoticism.
 Tsing puts it best when she says: “Everyone carries a history of contamination; purity is not an option.”
 (Tsing 2015: 27).
 Contamination, like the concepts of assemblage, intersectionality and chaos, implies irreducibility, contingency, interconnection and indeterminacy.
 Categories and lifeways don’t come to be and interact in a self-contained manner, they emerge from their encounters.
 Paying attention to the process of contamination in this sense requires, like intersectional frameworks, a presupposition of nonessentialism.
 Categories cannot have stable essences if they emerge from and are changed and contaminated by their encounters with other categories and concepts.
 This form of more-than-human anthropology therefore aligns with anti- and intracategorial intersectionality frameworks in its approach to categories and the lived realities that constitute and are constituted by them.

 The final concept Tsing introduces that I want to talk about is precarity.
 To live in a chaotic reality is to live precariously.
 Many things, indeed almost everything is out of one’s control.
 Even the idea of control is unstable and might disappear completely for indeterminate periods of time.
 This all doesn’t sound too good or comfortable, which may be reasons why many of our philosophical, political, social and economic systems are built on attempts at the avoidance if not outright denial of precarity.
 Gender/sex essentialism is a specific example.
 The (false) assertion that there are only two genders/sexes and that they have uniquely different, deterministic and self-contained attributes is an attempt to avoid the precarity of the gender/sex-binary as a historical cognitive framework with the purpose of reducing the contaminated multiplicity of all human bodies to one of two determinations/categories.
-The deconstruction of such a framework is surely worthwhile, since it opens up new possibilities for a multitude of previously oppressed bodies and identities.
+The deconstruction of such a framework is surely worthwhile, since it opens up new possibilities for a multitude of previously oppressed bodies.
 But precarity as an underlying attribute of our reality doesn’t disappear because of it.
 So how to proceed if “precarity is the condition of our time […]” (Tsing 2015: 20)?
 It is important to approach precarity carefully and with the assumption that it is inherently complex.
 Intersectional frameworks such as intracategorial approaches have been doing this for a long time by focusing on social groups at neglected intersections (McCall 2005).
 The neglect these groups face due to their marginalized positions in socio-ecological assemblages like cities and their (more) visible contamination put them in intensely harmful precarious states.
 It is a main goal of critical social analysis and scholarship such as intersectionality studies and select forms of philosophy, anthropology and other disciplines to aid in developing ways out of such situations.
 But even though there are multiple ways out, always contingent on the context of the situation and the subjects living in it, one thing is clear: no effective way out can involve completely eliminating precarity, indeterminacy, and chaos.
 “Indeterminacy, the unplanned nature of time, is frightening, but thinking through precarity makes it evident that indeterminacy also makes life possible” (Tsing 2015: 20).
 Therefore, if what I propose to be the purpose of critical thought is true in that it is to make (new) life-affirming ways of existence possible, precarity and indeterminacy must be key dimensions of that thought and of its practice.
 This is what panchaotic metaphysics and epistemology, but especially ethics is about.
 Paying attention to precarity and indeterminacy, finding new, effective ways to think about these phenomena to be able to help understand and live with(in) them to the best of our abilities.
-Chaos can never be neutral to us by virtue of our living in it, but it can be said to be indifferent in its varied changes and speeds.
+Chaos can never be neutral to us by virtue of our living in it, but it can be said to be indifferent in its various changes and speeds.
 Precarity and indeterminacy are much the same.
 The task then is to imagine and make real those possibilities/determinations that exist within chaos that we might deem to be life-affirming and limiting/attempting to eliminate those we might deem to be harmful and discriminatory.
 While at the same time remaining attentive to chaos and its precarity and indeterminacy in ways that allow us notice when the designations we have chosen in the past have been fundamentally changed by contamination and the unplanned nature of time.
 So that we can then change them in tune with chaos to the extent that the changes align with the ultimate goal of creating and sustaining life-affirming possibilities.

 Finally, I want to elaborate on some of the connections and differences between panchaoticism and at first glance maybe its most obvious relative in the realm philosophical/scientific thought: chaos theory.
 Chaos theory is a branch of science based in physics and mathematics which focuses on phenomena that appear to be characterized by chaos and randomness.
 It was first formulated on a larger scale in the 1960s and 1970s, therefore coinciding with the development of feminism and feminist philosophy of science to an extent (Skordoulis and Gkiolmas 2007).
 Both Chaos theory and feminist philosophy of science have several common positions that oppose the Newtonian paradigm in science.
 Skordoulis and Gkiolmas list them as such: “They both: a) Believe that scientific inquiry has a limited ability to find the truth and to be objective. b) Treat nature as an entity participating in the research science carries out on it, and c) Take into consideration the “difference” and deny reductionism” (Skordoulis and Gkiolmas 2007: 2).
 All these positions are shared by panchaoticism: a) scientific inquiry is a fragment of chaos, meaning that it has an ultimately limited capacity to comprehend chaos in its totality; b) earlier in this essay I compared chaos to Spinoza’s nature (albeit without determinism), as an entity that plays an active part in everything, since it is (a part of) everything, furthermore Deleuze and Guattari’s definition of chaos makes chaos an undoubtedly active concept and entity; c) and finally, the fact that panchaoticism denies reductionism has been stated multiple times throughout this text.
 That being said, there exist some important differences between chaos theory and panchaoticism.
-Firstly, panchaoticism as a philosophical-ethical position is not necessarily about finding order in chaos, it is about unleashing fragments of chaos from reductionist and essentialist frameworks (e.g. queerness within heteronormativity) in some instances and interacting with chaos to find/extract interesting and new concepts/orders to make existences within chaos possible in a certain time frame.
+Firstly, panchaoticism as a philosophical-ethical position is not necessarily about finding order in chaos, it is about unleashing fragments of chaos from reductionist and essentialist frameworks (e.g. queerness within heteronormativity) in some instances and interacting with chaos to co-create interesting and new concepts/orders to make existences within chaos possible in a certain time frame.
 There is no presupposition of an end goal of finding the order of chaos.
 And secondly, panchaoticism generalizes more than chaos theory.
 Chaos theory is seen to be complementary to other frameworks such as Newtonian or quantum mechanics, focusing only on the phenomena that those frameworks fail to explain (Skordoulis and Gkiolmas 2007).
 Although panchaoticism is explicitly not meant to be a “god trick”, it does go beyond just complementing Newtonian or quantum mechanics to state that chaos is everything on a metaphysical level.
 This doesn’t mean that the intent is to claim this position as ultimately objective, it is explicitly a theory (based on necessarily partial empirical and rational observations).
 The main intent and focus is instead exploring what sort of epistemological and ethical consequences and possibilities this position has for life-affirming thought and practice.